-You can create, maintain, measure and manage an online web store with ease.
+You can easily create, maintain, measure and manage an online web store.
 In this beginners guide to WooCommerce, we will go through:

 - What is WooCommerce